-The turn on the forehand can also be the first step to teaching your horse exercises like leg yields, renvers and travers or shoulders-in, haunches-in, half and side passes and how to bend while turning, which all require the horse to obey your leg aids.
+The turn on the forehand can also be the first step to teaching your horse exercises like leg yields, renvers, travers, shoulders-in, haunches-in, half and side passes, and how to bend while turning, which all require the horse to obey your leg aids.

 Your goal is to have your horse quietly swing its haunches in a circle, taking minimal steps with the front legs, so they almost stay in the same spot.
 The horse’s head should incline to the inside of the circle in the direction the haunches are traveling.

 - A safe working area such as a ring or arena